timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### The Importance of Good Organization

 Just as you might organize your physical cassette tapes into categories (games, utilities, programming tools), organizing your TAP files into directories makes everything easier to find and manage.
-The TS Pico supports unlimited subdirectories, so you can create an organization system that makes sense for your collection.
+The TS-Pico supports unlimited subdirectories, so you can create an organization system that makes sense for your collection.

 ### CD: Changing Directories